a3ng7n/sensor-driver/README.md

 1. request-response: you send a command, and receive some result, and;
 2. automatic broadcast: the gyro emits data at some prescribed rate

 There's a very thin notion of "registers" but there's little-to-no implementation behind them; they're effectively just switch statement cases.
 There are lots of other pitfalls and incompletenesses throughout.

+## Purpose of `MessageCoder`

+Although it doesn't do much in its current state, the intent is to abstract out the frame-level message handling.
+I'm not happy with how it turned out here, but the desire is to handle cases where even within a single sensor there might be multiple framing schemes.
+In mimicking the EPSON G370 the abstraction works, but from past experience it can be dubious with other message schemes; this wouldn't extend well to cases where we need to have retries, error correcting, or even just frame/packet-spanning data.

+Note: I'm realizing I'm using the word frame here a lot - this could just as easily go for "packets" as well.

+On the whole: there's lots of pitfalls here, and I'd want to spend a decent amount of time figuring this out correctly.

+## IOInterface

+Similar to `MessageCoder` the intend was to decouple/abstract some of the functions interacting with the hardware.
+Partially to more easily support different io schemes (e.g. SPI), and partially to make mocking/spoofing easier.
+In theory there'd be multiple `IOInterfaces`'s', one for SPI, one for unit testing, which we'd link-time incorporate.